 You should file a Notice of Change of Address (Form 10) with the Tax Court.
-If you file the document in paper, you should send a copy to the attorney representing the IRS.
+You should send a copy to the attorney representing the IRS.
 If you have moved to a new geographic area, you may want to change the place of trial to a city closer to your new address.
 If you want a different place of trial, you should send a Motion To Change Place of Trial to the Tax Court and send a copy to the IRS attorney.
 Please identify the city in which you now want your trial to be held.